kuzzleio/kuzzle/doc/2/framework/types/response-payload/index.md

 code: false
 type: page
 title: ResponsePayload
-description: ResponsePayload interface definition
+description: ResponsePayload type definition
 ---

 # ResponsePayload

-The `ResponsePayload` interface represents an API response sent by Kuzzle in JSON format.
+The `ResponsePayload` type represents an API response sent by Kuzzle in JSON format.

 This type is returned by the [EmbeddedSDK.query](/core/2/framework/embedded-sdk/query) method.